 BIM is too constraining for early stage design and seems to have not really delivered in automating the drawing process which was its main objective.
 From talking with the Letters Group it’s been really thought provoking discussing what comes next for design.

-This is something that the Letters Group will cover in detail in an unmissable panel discussion that will take place during AEC Magazine‘s NXT BLD Virtual conference next month (8-14 October 2020 – get your free ticket here).
+This is something that the Letters Group covered in detail in an unmissable panel discussion that took place during AEC Magazine‘s NXT BLD Virtual conference (see below)

 In talking to Autodesk’s competitors over the last few weeks, many asked me, if Revit customers were so upset, why did they decided to write a letter and not just move to another system?
 It’s a good question.
 One of the firms involved in the open letter, described it as ‘having dug a hole so deep, that when you have serious concerns as to the direction you have travelled, and the costs now involved, you look up and see how far it is to get out, and the question is, whether you should climb out of the hole and start again, or keep on digging, in case it gets better.’
 In many respects, the multitude of issues that the Open Letters group addresses take this beyond wanting a better Revit, it wants a better Autodesk.

 If you enjoyed this article, subscribe to our email newsletter or print / PDF magazine for FREE